ORGANIC VS. CONVENTIONAL FARMING: WHICH IS BETTER FOR THE ENVIRONMENT?

 The goal of conventional agricultural techniques is to increase crop output.
 In conventional farming, crop quality is frequently overlooked as fertilizers and pesticides are usually used to improve agricultural output.

 Conventional farmers employ pesticides to control weeds and pests as well as to provide crops with supplemental nutrition.
-Traditional agricultural practices are not viable since they have a negative impact on the land and environment.
+Traditional agricultural practices are not viable since they hurt the land and environment.

 The use of chemicals in traditional agriculture has a detrimental effect on the environment by creating water pollution, soil erosion, and an increase in greenhouse gas emissions, all of which are harmful to human health.